Staci082/Quiz-App/README.md

 - React.js
 - Tailwind CSS
 - MongoDB
+- Node.js
+- Express.js

 ## Deployment

-The app is deployed using Vercel.
+The app is deployed using Vercel and Render.

 ## Contributing